Pavan-1997/Azure_DevOps_AKS/README.md

 Service connections are created when required during the project.

-At the end, the application is accessed using the Load Balancer IP which is created by Kubernetes on Azure
+In the end, the application is accessed using the Load Balancer IP which is created by Kubernetes on Azure

 All the commands are documented in the CMD.txt file